PreMix: Label-Efficient Multiple Instance Learning via Non-Contrastive Pre-training and Feature Mixing: Declaration of generative AI and AI-assisted technologies in the writing process

-MIL aggregator pre-training is a crucial yet under-studied area in weakly-supervised WSI classification.
-Most existing works train MIL aggregators from scratch, ignoring the valuable information within unlabeled WSIs.
-This paper proposes a framework called \textit{PreMix} to leverage extensive, readily available but underutilized unlabeled WSI datasets, employing Barlow Twins Slide Mixing.
-By integrating Mixup and Manifold Mixup during fine-tuning, we demonstrate the robustness of our framework under diverse WSI training labels and conditions, in conjunction with various active learning acquisition functions.
-Our results underscore the potential of \textit{PreMix} to significantly enhance WSI classification performance with limited labeled WSI datasets and we hope to inspire further utilization of unlabeled WSIs in the research community.
+MIL aggregator pre-training is a crucial yet underexplored area in weakly supervised WSI classification.
+Most existing approaches train MIL aggregators from scratch, overlooking the potential of unlabeled WSIs.
+This paper introduces PreMix, a framework designed to leverage extensive, underutilized unlabeled WSI datasets by employing Barlow Twins Slide Mixing for MIL aggregator pre-training.
+By incorporating Mixup and Manifold Mixup during fine-tuning, PreMix demonstrates robust performance across diverse WSI training datasets and labels, including traditional fully supervised fine-tuning settings and five active learning techniques.
+The results highlight PreMix's potential to enhance WSI classification with limited labeled data and its applicability to real-world histopathology practices.